Gyuyeong/Transpose-Attack-Re-Implementation/README.md

 | - ViT_Transpose_Attack_Code.ipynb: Re-implementation of the following source code with torchvision.transforms.v2: https://github.com/guyAmit/Transpose-Attack-paper-NDSS24-/blob/main/notebooks/ViT-Cifar.ipynb
 |
 | - requirements.txt: Packages used.
 If you do not have a GPU, you need to change torch version to a cpu compatible one
+|
+| - results.csv: models trained and their corresponding results
+|
+| - Brain_Evaluation.ipynb: Result of Transpose Attack on Brain Tumor Dataset.
+It shows the memorized images as well as the comparison between MSE and SSIM loss memorized image quality.
 ```